bens4lsu/theskinny-publish/Content/blog2/pop-culture-notes-for-may-2004.md

 Just so you aren't left wondering, the conversation this morning was about how mean a particular client is.
 I call her "tbj" where t and b stand for "that bitch," and j isher first initial.
 Eric -- the main support guy -- made the astute observation that she looks a lot like Long Duck Dong's prom date.
 There.
 Now you don't have to wonder.

 Agree?
 Disagree?
 I've decided to keep the bulletin board around.
-Let us know what you think in <a href="http://theskinnyonbenny.com/stl-web/bulletin/bb/viewforum.php?f=1" target="_blank" class="mainbox">the pop culture forum.</a>
+Let us know what you think in the pop culture forum.

+<div class="caption">2023 update:  The message board was a lot of fun, but it didn't last too long.
+It was too hard to keep the bots from adding spam, even way back then.</div>